 You must enter the five-digit code and name of the school district where you lived on Dec.
-31, 2007, even if you moved after Dec.
-31, 2007.
+31, 2008, even if you moved after Dec.
+31, 2008.
 Do not enter the school district where you work.
 Using an incorrect code may affect your school district's funding.
 The lists of school district names and codes are on pages 42 and 43.
-NOTE: If you were not a PA resident on Dec.
-31, 2007, enter 99999.
-If you do not know the name of the school district where you resided on Dec.
-31, 2007, you can obtain this information by going to www.revenue.state.pa.us/schools, clicking on the "Search School Districts by Address" link, and following the instructions.
+NOTE: If you do not know the name of the school district where you resided on Dec.
+31, 2008, you can obtain this information by going to www.revenue.state.pa.us/schools, clicking on the "Search School Districts by Address" link, and following the instructions.